Today In History logo TIH

 The pilots couldn't see each other because there was only one radar controller for the entire airport.
 On November 12, 1994, a Sahara India Boeing 737 collided with a Kazakhstan Airlines Ilyushin on the taxiway at Delhi's Indira Gandhi International Airport, killing nine people in what should've been the safest part of flying.
 The airport was handling 200 flights daily with equipment designed for half that.
 Captain M.K.
 Bhatia had radioed his position three times in two minutes, but the overworked controller was managing departures, arrivals, and ground traffic simultaneously—a job that takes three people at most airports.
 India's aviation authority installed ground radar within six months.
 The terrifying part?
 Planes don't crash during takeoff or landing anymore—they crash while parking.

-McVeigh's lawyers argued the trial should've been moved from Denver because jurors couldn't be impartial—but they'd a…
+Timothy McVeigh's lawyers argued his trial should have been moved from Denver because jurors couldn't be impartial, b…

 The crew swap took eight days, but the real surprise was what they left behind: a permanent human presence in orbit t…